-In this article, we have theorized how inductive reasoning through analogies or metaphors is central not only to how entrepreneurs envision an opportunity for a novel venture but also to the way in which they communicate about that venture for it to be understood, and made acceptable and legitimate, in the eyes of key stakeholders.
-Connecting strands of cognitive and institutional research, we highlight two determinants (prior experience and uncertainty about the predictability and legitimacy of a novel venture) that influence how entrepreneurs envision and rationalize the opportunity for a novel venture.
-These contributions can be used to re-conceptualize and guide the study of how entrepreneurs imagine venture opportunities and of how they simultaneously develop and legitimize new ventures to exploit such opportunities.
+In this article we have theorized about how inductive reasoning through analogies or metaphors is central not only to how entrepreneurs envision an opportunity for a novel venture but also to the way in which they communicate about that venture so that it can be understood and made acceptable and legitimate in the eyes of key stakeholders.
+Connecting strands of cognitive and institutional research, we highlighted two determinants (prior experience and uncertainty about the predictability and legitimacy of a novel venture) that influence how entrepreneurs envision and rationalize the opportunity for a novel venture.
+These contributions can be used to reconceptualize and guide the study of how entrepreneurs imagine venture opportunities and of how they simultaneously develop and legitimize new ventures to exploit such opportunities.